 08 – When you’re at home, Eizo, after a tour, working on your music or whatever other duties you have, what do you prefer to do to relax?
 I mean, do you prefer to relax at home or to go have some fun out with friends?
 People always like to know a few things about the man behind the music, that’s the reason for this question.

 I am fickle and do things at my own pace.
 I spent day off as my fancy dictates.
-Going for a drive, taking a train, hanging out at home, cleaning up my room, composing, playing the guitar, watching foreign commercial message at YouTube, and so on.
+Going for a drive, taking a train, hanging out at home, cleaning up my room, composing, playing the guitar, watching foreign commercial message at YouTube and the list of cheap acoustic electric guitars, and so on.
 Of course I like to go out for a meal with friends.
 I usually prefer to spend my holiday at home.

 09 – A few more questions you regarding your musical and movie tastes.
 What have you been listening lately?
 And what kind of music/ bands/ musicians are you interested outside the metal world?
 Do you enjoy cinema?
 I think that Japan have one of the best movie industries of the world, with so many amazing movies and directors.

 I hardly watch cinemas.
 I have not been interested in movies since I was a child.
 Because my life is more exciting.
 I enjoy myself objectively.
 I am bored with long movie and music.
 I still love my boyhood music like ABBA, Bay City Rollers and pop music in the 1970’s.
 I listen to a Mexican song called Adoro by Armando Manzanero to practice Spanish lately.